t-monaghan/altar/README.md

 ### Common issues

 If you get the error `Error: failed parsing .env file.
 Error: failed to open file: .../altar/.env` please create a `.env` file with the required environment variables.
 This can be done with `cp .env.example .env`, then to enter the devbox shell you can run `direnv reload` or `devbox shell`.

-## Contributing

-This project is not currently accepting contributions, however I will be streaming my development of this project through a Zed channel [here](https://zed.dev/channel/altar-22876).